-Press "UI Panel Up" while in Focus Mode, then release all controls.
+Press "Ul Panel Up" (by default bound to "W" when using mouse and keyboard) while in Focus Mode, then release all controls.

 When using a Focus Mode Panel, you will be presented with a series of tabbed screens.
-To move between tabbed screens. use "Next Panel Tab" and "Previous Panel Tab".
+To move between tabbed screens, use "Next Panel Tab" (by default bound to "E" when using mouse and keyboard) and "Previous Panel Tab" (by default bound to "Q" when using mouse and keyboard).

 Some screens feature a cursor.
-To control the cursor, use UI Panel Up, UI Panel Down, UI Panel Left and UI Panel Right.
+To control the cursor, use UI Panel Up, UI Panel Down, UI Panel Left and UI Panel Right (these are bound to W, A, S, D by default when using mouse and keyboard).

-To make a selection, use UI Panel Select.
+To make a selection, use UI Panel Select (by default bound to "SPACE" when using mouse and keyboard).